by Jim W. Dean, VT Editor, … and Press TV, Teheran

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 – First aired … May 26, 2017 –

-In this episode of The Debate, Press TV has conducted an interview with Jim W. Dean, a managing editor and columnist of the Veterans Today, from Atlanta, and Michael Lane, the founder of the American Institute for Foreign Policy in Washington, to discuss the Syrian army’s latest advances in the battle against Daesh militants.
+In this episode of The Debate, Press TV has conducted an interview with Jim W. Dean, a managing editor and columnist of the VT, from Atlanta, and Michael Lane, the founder of the American Institute for Foreign Policy in Washington, to discuss the Syrian army’s latest advances in the battle against Daesh militants.

 The UN has raised the alarm about civilian casualties, mainly at the hands of the US-led coalition, while others continue to call for America to respect Syria’s sovereignty.